“Networking is about building and maintaining mutually beneficial relationships.”

 Employment data indicate that upwards of 70% of job seekers find an opportunity through a personal contact.
 Beyond the possibility of a job or internship, networking builds peer and mentor relationships that will support you through your career journey.

 However, not everyone starts out with the same social capital or access to professional connections.
-With this in mind, the Career Development Center offers resources to help you find and engage with your community throughout your time at Oberlin.
+With this in mind, Career Exploration and Development (CED) offers resources to help you find and engage with your community throughout your time at Oberlin.

 Networking takes many forms, and it doesn't have to feel inauthentic.
 Every relationship you build - in and out of the classroom, on- or off-campus, through activism or community service - comprises your network.
 You can build on this existing network by intentionally seeking out potential mentors who are working in your career field(s) of interest.

 Ways to expand your network include:

 - Attending professional events, such as receptions and conferences

 - Joining a professional organization related to your chosen field

 Conducting informational interviews